Picture of Charles Darwin

 Carl Sagan Stephen J. Gould Marie Curie Charles Darwin Louis Pasteur Leonardo Da Vinci ...more

 During the 19th century when Europeans were exploring their own countries as well as mounting large expeditions to explore foreign lands, natural historians such as Charles Darwin and Alfred Russel Wallace...more

 Christian Doppler was an Austrian mathematician who lived between 1803-1853.
-He is known for a principle he proposed in 1842.
-This is now known as the Doppler Effect.
-He thought that the pitch of a sound...more
+He is known for the principle he first proposed in Concerning the coloured light of double stars in 1842.
+This principle is...more